Home Guides Common Problems FAQ Contact

 What is an OBD2 code?

-OBD2 stands for On-Board Diagnostics, second generation — a US-mandated standard since 1996 (and in the EU since 2001).
+OBD2 stands for On-Board Diagnostics, second generation.
+It's been a US-mandated standard since 1996 (and in the EU since 2001).
 Every modern car has an OBD2 port near the driver's footwell.
-When a sensor reports a value outside its expected range, the car's ECU stores a diagnostic trouble code (DTC) — a 5-character string like P0420 or P0171 — and lights the check engine light.
+When a sensor reports a value outside its expected range, the ECU stores a diagnostic trouble code (DTC), a 5-character string like P0420 or P0171, and lights the check engine light.
 Reading those codes is the first step in any diagnosis.

 The OBD2 port is a 16-pin trapezoidal connector, almost always under the dash on the driver's side within 2 feet of the steering column.
 Some vehicles hide it behind a small removable panel.
-If you can't find it, search "[your make] [model] [year] OBD2 port location" — it takes 30 seconds.
+If you can't find it, search "[your make] [model] [year] OBD2 port location".
+Takes 30 seconds.

 Open your phone's Bluetooth settings.
-The adapter will appear with a name like OBDII, ELM327, or the scanner's brand name (e.g. Kiwi 3, BAFX, OBDLink).
+The adapter will appear as OBDII, ELM327, or the brand name (Kiwi 3, BAFX, OBDLink, etc.).
 Tap to pair.
-If prompted for a PIN, try 1234 or 0000 — those are the default for 95% of ELM327 adapters.
+If prompted for a PIN, try 1234 or 0000.
+Those are the default for almost every ELM327 adapter.

 In the Trackara app, open the vehicle profile and tap Diagnostics → Connect Scanner.
-The app auto-detects the paired adapter and establishes a live connection to the ECU over the OBD2 protocol.
-Connection typically takes 2–3 seconds.
+The app auto-detects the paired adapter and establishes a live connection to the ECU.
+Takes 2 to 3 seconds.

 Tap Scan Codes.
 Trackara pulls every DTC the ECU has stored, including:

-• Permanent codes — codes that cannot be cleared until the ECU verifies a real fix.
+• Permanent codes.
+Codes that can't be cleared until the ECU verifies a real fix.

-Each code is decoded into a plain-English description, severity rating, and most-likely-cause list — so you're not just staring at "P0420."
+Each code shows a plain-English description, severity, and most-likely-cause list.
+So you're not just staring at "P0420".

 Tap Save Scan.
 The DTC list, timestamp, and current mileage get written to the vehicle's service history.
 From there you can generate a task to track the repair, attach photos of the part or damage, and log parts and labor costs as you resolve the issue.
 Every scan is searchable later when a code comes back.